sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 The diagnostic study was on a volunteer basis and directors had a choice to participate or not.
 Out of 65 directors in IITB we had a chance to interview 39 over the course of 3 months.
-By meeting a lot of the directors for the first time gave us an opportunity to network and learn about new areas of the branch.
+Meeting a lot of the directors for the first time gave us an opportunity to network and learn about new areas of the branch.
 It also provided us with insight on how teams throughout IITB contribute to the department’s mandate.

 During the interviews, there were several emotional moments as directors described their personal experiences within the branch.